 Source: Article Notebook

-3.2 TIL-rich tumors are associated with longer survival

 Next, we clustered tumors based on epithelial and stromal counts normalized by region area with a negative binomial mixture model.
 The optimal number of clusters, as determined by a Dirichlet process prior, was two: a TIL-rich and a TIL-poor cluster (Section 2).
-TIL-rich tumors were highly infiltrated by both epithelial and stromal T and B cells, including CD3+CD8+ cytotoxic T cells, CD3+CD8-FOXP3- T helper cells, CD3+CD8-FOXP3+ T regulatory cells, CD79a+CD20+ B cells, and CD79a+CD20- plasma cells.
-TIL-rich tumors had more stroma than TIL-poor tumors (P = 1.98e-03).
-Vascular density was similar in TIL-rich and TIL-poor tumors (P = 0.224).
-Contrary to observations in high-grade serous ovarian carcinoma, where tumors with both epithelial and stromal TIL are an immunologically and genomically distinct subgroup from those with stroma-restricted TIL (Allen W. Zhang et al. 2018), we were not able to identify a distinct subgroup of p53abn endometrial cancers with stroma-restricted TIL.
-However, TIL-rich tumors had significantly higher epithelial but not stromal CD8/Treg ratios, suggestive of tumor-specific T cell activation (Figure 3) (Jong et al. 2009; Yamagami et al. 2011).
+T and B cell subsets, including CTL, TH, Treg, B cells, and plasma cells infiltrated both tumor stroma and epithelium in TIL-rich tumors.
+We found no evidence of a subgroup with stroma restricted lymphocytes, contrary to our findings of an immunologically and genomically distinct subgroup of tumors with stroma-restricted TIL in high-grade serous ovarian carcinoma (Allen W. Zhang et al. 2018).

+.

+3.3 TIL-rich tumors are associated with longer survival.

-We next assessed whether TIL subgroup was associated with survival.
-In univariate Kaplan-Meier analyses, there was no significant association between TIL cluster and overall, progression-free, or disease-specific survival (all P > 0.175).
-However, TIL cluster was significantly associated with prolonged overall and disease-specific survival in multivariate Cox proportional-hazards analysis accounting for age at diagnosis, FIGO stage (Creasman 2009), and adjuvant treatment (Table 2).
-TIL cluster was also associated with longer progression-free survival, but this was not statistically significant (P = 0.15).
-Age was associated with shorter overall survival.
-None of the adjuvant treatment modalities tested were significantly associated with longer survival.
-The discordance in the effect of TIL between univariate and multivariate analyses was at least partially explained by differences between limited and advanced stage disease.
+Increased numbers of TIL have been associated with improved survival in endometrial carcinoma in general, but the different prognoses and levels of immune infiltration of the four subtypes of endometrial carcinomas may have confounded these results.
+Thus, we assessed TIL cluster, clinical parameters, and survival in our cohort of p53abn endometrial carcinoma. (in multivariate analysis?), significant associations were identified between overall survival and adjuvant chemotherapy (P=0.041) and FIGO stage (P<0.001 for stage III and IV compared to stage I), while increased age trended towards shorter overall survival (P= 0.14).
+TIL-high tumors significantly associated with prolonged overall (P = 0.031; HR 0.63 (95% CI: 0.42, 0.96)) and disease-specific survival (P = 0.037; HR 0.58 (95% CI: 0.35, 0.97)) in multivariate Cox proportional-hazards analysis accounting for age at diagnosis, FIGO stage (Creasman 2009), and adjuvant treatment (Table 2), and trended towards longer progression-free survival (P = 0.15; HR 0.74 (CI 95%: 0.49, 1.12).
+Surprisingly, univariate Kaplan-Meier analyses failed to identify significant association between TIL-high cases and overall, progression-free, or disease-specific survival (all P > 0.175) (Sup Figure ##).
+The discordance in the effect of TIL between univariate and multivariate analyses was at least partially explained by differences between early and advanced stage disease.
 Univariate Kaplan-Meier analyses stratified by stage highlighted that the association between TIL cluster and survival was most pronounced in patients with stage III disease (Figure S2).
-The median 5-year overall survival was 24.9% (95% CI, 9.6%-64.7%) for TIL-poor stage III cancers and 55.2% (95% CI, 38.3%-79.6%) for TIL-rich stage III cancers (n = 71).
-Comparatively, the median 5-year overall survival was 74.9% (95% CI, 61.9%-90.6%) for TIL-poor stage I cancers and 79.1% (95% CI, 67%-93.4%) for TIL-rich stage I cancers (n = 118).
-Neither TIL subgroup nor individual TIL densities were correlated with HER2 status by immunohistochemistry or shallow whole-genome sequencing.
-Thus, TILs are associated with longer survival in p53abn endometrial carcinoma.
+The median 5-year overall survival in stage III disease was 24.9% (95% CI, 9.6%-64.7%) for TIL-poor cancers and 55.2% (95% CI, 38.3%-79.6%; HR?) for TIL-rich stage III cancers (n = 71).
+In contrast, the median 5-year overall survival in stage I disease was 74.9% (95% CI, 61.9%-90.6%) for TIL-poor cancers and 79.1% (95% CI, 67%-93.4%; HR) for TIL-rich stage I cancers (n = 118).
+Thus, TILs are associated with longer survival in p53abn endometrial carcinoma, particularly in high stage disease. ###New analysis: see if there is a stronger association within the patient group treated with chemo###